zedpr0/hestiaDynamicDNS/README.md

-# HestiaCP Dynamic IP Updater
+# HestiaCP Dynamic DNS Updater

 Quite a simple concept, a node express app that acts like middleware to interface with your HestiaCP server and pass along the query parameters to the HestiaCP API.
 So that you can update a dns record in your server by running a GET request.